bratva-akin/bratva-akin/README.md

 - 👋 Hi, I’m @bratva-akin
-- 👀 I’m interested in learnng and explotinf the worlds of developers
+- 👀 I’m interested in learnng and exploring the worlds of developers
 - 🌱 I’m currently learning html/css/js
 - 💞️ I’m looking to collaborate on any available options
 - 📫 How to reach me warbaytee@gmail.com